 While there are benefits to using IFPP, it is not risk free.
 For starters, if you don’t make your payments, their terms and conditions usually state that if you fail to pay an instalment – which Lieu points out can easily happen if a direct debit fails due to insufficient funds or your credit card expiring – then you will most likely be charged a late fee of around $10.
 If the payment then fails again in a week, you’ll be charged again.

-And it does happen – Lieu says a large portion of Afterpay’s revenue is from collecting late payment fees (last reported at 17% of its revenue, around $1.2 million).
+And it does happen – Lieu says a large portion of Afterpay’s revenue is from collecting late payment fees (in 2018, late fees were reported as 24% of their income).

 If you do accrue a debt, he says IFPP reserve the right to refer the debt to debt collectors.
 This is where your ability to secure a mortgage may be affected.